nylki/lindenmayer/README.md

 ### Final functions: Visualization and other post processing

-You possibly want to visualize your L-Systems in some way.
+Most likely you want to visualize or post-process your L-Systems output in some way.
-Of course you could iterate and parse the resulting string yourself.
-But `lindemayer` already got an API to define such postprocessing: `final` functions in an easy way.
-In those `final` functions you can define what should be done for each literal/character.
+You could iterate and parse the result yourself, however `lindemayer` already offers an easy way to define such postprocessing: *final* functions.
+In those final functions you can define what should be done for each literal/character.
 The classic way to use L-Systems is to visualize words with [turtle graphics](https://en.wikipedia.org/wiki/Turtle_graphics).
 The standard rules, found in Aristid Lindenmayer's and Przemyslaw Prusinkiewicz's classic work [Algorithmic Beauty of Plants](http://algorithmicbotany.org/papers/#abop) can be easily implented this way, to output the fractals onto a [HTML Canvas element](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API):

 ```.html